 16. For where envy and strife are, there is disorder and every base thing.

-17. But the wisdom from above is, first of all, pure, then peaceable, gentle, open to reason, full of mercy and good fruit, without partiality and without hypocrisy.
+17. But the wisdom from above is, first of all, pure, then peaceable, gentle, open to reason, full of mercy and good fruit, impartial, and sincere.

 18. And the fruit of righteousness is sown in peace by those who produce peace.

 ¶1.
-Where do conflicts and quarrels among you come from?
+From where are the conflicts and quarrels among you?
 Are they not from this, from your passions that war in your members?

 2. You covet, but you do not have.
 You kill and you envy, but you cannot obtain.
 You quarrel and fight, but you do not have because you do not ask.